esl/MongooseIM/doc/modules/mod_auth_token.md

 </iq>
 ```

-Once a client has obtained an access token (s)he may start authenticating
+Once a client has obtained a token (s)he may start authenticating
 using the `X-OAUTH` SASL mechanism when reaching the authentication
 phase of an XMPP connection initiation.